MessageDisplay Hook: Transforming Assistant Text at the Display Boundary¶

 MessageDisplayhook event that lets hooks transform or hide assistant message text as it is displayed (Claude Code changelog).

-The event sits on the outbound text path — between the model emitting a message and the harness rendering it to the terminal, IDE pane, or downstream consumer.
-Use this page only when the goal is to interpose on what the user sees; to interpose on what the model sees from a tool call, use updatedToolOutput on PostToolUse instead.
+The event sits on the outbound text path, between the model emitting a message and the harness rendering it to the terminal, IDE pane, or downstream consumer.
+Use this page when you want to act on what the user sees.
+To act on what the model sees from a tool call, use updatedToolOutput on PostToolUse instead.

 | Hook | Channel | Reader |